 Challenge number Detail of challenge 1 Our observations, work with other agencies, discussions with pupils and families have identified social and emotional issues for many of our pupils.
 These challenges particularly affect disadvantaged pupils, in terms of attendance and attainment.
 School referrals for support have shown some increase since the pan- demic.
-Identified pupils, over half of whom are disadvantaged, currently require additional support with social and emotional needs, through out- side agency support and our Yourspace counselling service.
+Identified pupils, over half of whom are disadvantaged, currently require additional support with social and emotional needs, through out- side agency support and our Your Space counselling service.
 We have noted that the education and wellbeing of many of our disad- vantaged pupils are still impacted by historic partial school closures to a greater extent than their peers.
+This has been exacerbated by the rising cost of living crises.
 These findings continue to be supported by national studies.
 2 Our assessments (Reception Baseline NELI) observations, and knowledge of pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 This has an impact on comprehension reading skills and in particular our end of Key stage 2 reading achievement.
 3 Assessments and teacher observations, suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This has a negative impact on their development as readers and ability to understand what they are reading.
 This affects their ability to learn and achieve well.
-4 Early educational experiences have been impacted by the level of need in the family, or factors brought on by the pandemic.
-This includes lack of access to nursery provision and an increase in referrals made to agencies.
+4 Early educational experiences continue to be impacted by the level of need in the family, or factors brought on by the pandemic.
+This includes lack of access to nursery provision, increase in referrals made to agencies and long waiting times for appointments.
 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by the pandemic to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths.
 Our assessments observations and discussions with pupils and families have identified social and emotional issues for many pupils, due a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 5 Our most recent internal assessments indicate that Maths attainment has been affected by the pandemic indicating gaps in mathematical knowledge.
 This has affected disadvantaged pupils as well as that of non-disadvantaged pupils 6 Levels of attendance for disadvantaged children are lower than those of their peers, although low attendance by a small number of individuals significantly skews this statistic.